makaip/calclynx/README.md

 - **Drag-and-Drop:** Easily move math groups by clicking and dragging.
 - **Box Selection:** Select multiple math groups by clicking and dragging a selection box.
 - **Undo/Redo:** Keyboard shortcuts (Ctrl+Z for undo, Ctrl+Y for redo) to revert or reapply changes.
+- **Cut, Copy, Paste:** Use keyboard shortcuts or the context menu to cut, copy, and paste math groups.
+- **Snapping to Grid:** Hold Ctrl (or Cmd on Mac) while dragging to snap math groups to a grid.
+- **Context Menu:** Right-click to access options like creating, cutting, copying, pasting, and deleting math groups.
 - **Export/Import JSON:** Save your current math board state to a JSON file or import a previously saved state.
 - **Responsive Navigation:** Panning and zooming of the canvas with mouse, spacebar, or trackpad.